Staniel/Sudoku/README.md

 Sudoku
 ======
+Interesting problem.
+Solve it with constraint satisfactary problem method (CSP).

-There are 500 sudoku puzzles in sudokus.txt files.
+There are 500 sudoku puzzles in sudokus.txt files, all solved.

 Two solutions presented: